Viper (TV series): Season 2

-Season 3 (1997–1998)
+Season 3

 After serving as the team's systems specialist for several months, Allie Farrow was reassigned to another post, which left Waters to take care of the Defender's systems and mechanical needs by himself.
 During this period, the team had to contend with new enemies, including Lena Weisinger (played by Stephanie Niznik), a former Stasi agent turned freelance mercenary, who had a personal vendetta against Westlake for killing her lover, Emil Rurik (played by Mike Dopud), during a shootout.

 However, after years of successful operation, the team suffered a tragic loss ... not of one of their people, but the car.
 A notorious criminal named Giles Seaton (played by Peter Wingfield) concocted a plot to steal the Defender by using a criminal named Terry Hawkes (Jeff Kaake in a dual role), who was turned into a Thomas Cole look-alike with plastic surgery.
 As Cole, Hawkes successfully penetrated the team's headquarters, and despite being exposed by the real Cole, made off with the Viper.
 To prevent Hawkes from escaping, the team blew up the Viper, keeping its secrets from falling into enemy hands.

-Season 4 (1998–1999)
+Season 4

 In the aftermath of the Viper's destruction, Cole was permanently reassigned to undercover work on other fronts.
 With the team gone, Metro City was again gripped by an enormous crime wave, forcing the feds to restart the Viper Team a third time.
 This time, the car they used was a 1996 Cobalt Blue Metallic Dodge Viper GTS Coupe, which, due to Wilkes, had the equipment of the original Defender, along with some new equipment, most notably the hovercraft mode.
 Since Cole had been reassigned, Joe Astor, the original driver, was called back to service.
 However, Astor was haunted by his old Payton identity once more.